Data Quality · CRM Strategy · Best Practices

 - Run a periodic duplicate scan.
 Even with good habits, a monthly or quarterly check catches what slips through.

-Deduplication is not a project you finish once — it is closer to routine maintenance, and it belongs in the same conversation as the rest of keeping your CRM data clean.
+Deduplication is not a project you finish once — it is closer to routine maintenance, and it belongs in the same conversation as the rest of keeping your CRM data clean — especially before switching on data enrichment, which happily enriches every copy of a duplicate.
 A CRM with strong duplicate controls turns this from a recurring cleanup job into something that mostly takes care of itself.

 Keep reading